foxfriends/trilogy/README.md

 That makes a trilogy.
 Hopefully I produce something useful.
 Third time's the charm!

 [^1]: First few were school projects, WLP4 (a subset of C), and Joos (a subset of Java), and maybe a few others.
 Though technically I did (attempt to) implement them (with friends), they aren't *my* languages, so I cannot provide the source code.
-[^2]: The first I could call my own was [Lumber](https://github.com/foxfriends/lumber), an experiment at a functioning language.
+[^2]: The first I could call my own was [Lumber](https://github.com/foxfriends/lumber), an experiment at a logic programming language, but much was found lacking in performance and practicality.

 ## Status